Reliquary

-A reliquary (also referred to as a shrine, by the French term châsse, and historically including phylacteries) is a container for relics.
-A portable reliquary may be called a fereter, and a chapel in which it is housed a feretory.
+A reliquary (also referred to as a shrine, chasse, or phylactery) is a container for relics.
+A portable reliquary, or the room in which one is stored, may also be called a feretory.

-Relics may be the purported or actual physical remains of saints, such as bones, pieces of clothing, or some object associated with saints or other religious figures.
-The authenticity of any given relic is often a matter of debate; for that reason, some churches require documentation of the relic's provenance.
+Relics may be the purported or actual physical remains of saints, and may comprise bones, pieces of clothing, or some object associated with saints or with other religious figures.
+The authenticity of any given relic is often a matter of debate; for that reason, some churches require documentation of a relic's provenance.